 Go Off Road On A Segway

 Trust your balance and take a guided tour of the island on an off-road Segway with Segwai Tours (see what they did there?).
 Zip around the island through the native bush, popping out to pootle along the beach before continuing the tour.
-Finish the tour at one of Waiheke’s famed vineyards like Mudbrick, and choose between a daytime jaunt or one taken at sunset.
+Finish up at one of Waiheke’s famed vineyards like Mudbrick, and choose between a daytime jaunt or one taken at sunset.
 Either way you won’t be disappointed.

 Take In Some Art

 Waiheke is home to a fabulous sculpture exhibition for most of the month of March called Sculpture On The Gulf where you can view artists’ creations set on a stunning backdrop.
 There’s also the option to walk around an art trail, details of which can be found here.

 Who says you need booze to get your boogie on?
 Jack up your endorphins naturally with a bout of ecstatic dancing with 5 rhythms, the global dance movement where you’re encouraged to leave your inhibitions at the door and really absorb the power of sound.

 For an adventure on horseback, saddle up for a trot around the island.
 Based on a private 1,000 acre peninsula on the Eastern part of the island, Waiheke Horse Tours cater for newbies right up to expert.
 With various packages and durations on offer this tour guarantees stunning views and good vibes.